1993 East Asian Games

-The 1st East Asian Games were held in Shanghai, People's Republic of China from May 9 to May 18, 1993.
+The 1st East Asian Games were held in Shanghai, People's Republic of China from 9 to18 May 1993.
 The main stadium for the inaugural edition of the games was the Hongkou Football Stadium.

 Shanghai also hosted a number of sports-themed exhibitions to coincide with the games, including exhibitions of photography, art and stamps.
-A total of 9 nations competed in a programme of twelve sports.
+A total of 9 nations competed across twelve sports.
 Julio Iglesias and Wei Wei performed a duet at the games closing ceremony.
-The hosts, China, topped the medal table, winning almost two-thirds of the gold medals on offer.
-Japan was the second-most successful nation.
+The hosts, China, topped the medal table, winning almost two-thirds of the gold medals on offer and 40% of the overall total of 534 medal.
+Japan was the second-most successful nation, winning 25 gold medals.